 That was the last move she made.
 Emma could watch the dogs as they jumped off their perches and ran to bark in the backyard.
 She was tired most of the time.
 Her stomach hurt, and she couldn’t see like she used to.
 Emma still liked to go for rides, and the man let her stick her head out the window.
 She felt his arm brace her so she didn’t go too far.
 Her ears flapped in the wind, and she smelled the world as the man drove through it.

 Emma walked through the doggy door into the backyard.
 She dreaded going to the bathroom.
 It was so painful, it made her shake, sometimes she vomited.

 “Are you alright?”

 Emma jumped.
 She hadn’t heard a voice in years.
-There was no one around her, and her nose told her there was nobody there.
+There was no one around, and her nose told her there was nobody there.
 Uncertainty filled her as she walked back into the house and burrowed under the blankets.
-Food didn’t taste good anymore, and the lady took her to a building that smelled funny.
+Her food didn’t taste good, and the lady took her to a building that smelled funny.
 Another lady poked her.
 Emma shivered, and watched the strange lady’s lips move.
 Her lady started to cry.